patnaikshekhar/Salesforce-Platform-Developer-1-Exam-Notes/async.md

 ## Scheduable

  * Used to run apex code at specific times
- * Uses the **Scheduable** interface which requires than the execute function be implemented
+ * Uses the **Scheduable** interface which requires that the execute function be implemented
  * Example:

  ```java